 A unique positioning

-And it's already excellent.
+And that's already excellent.

-A confection halfway between industrial and artisanal
+A confection halfway between industrial and craft

 A workshop among the best in France